What Are Insurance Clusters, and Should You Consider Joining One?

 Being an independent insurance agent is a career choice that presents its own set of unique challenges; joining an insurance cluster can offer some valuable solutions.

-Operating your own insurance agency involves carrier appointments, cultivating relationships with clients, providing top-tier customer service, marketing responsibilities, hiring and managing staff, billing and invoicing duties, adopting new technology solutions to help streamline processes, and more – all of which need to be addressed while keeping one eye on continually growing your business.
+Operating your own insurance agency involves carrier appointments, cultivating relationships with clients, providing top-tier customer service, marketing responsibilities, recruiting and managing staff, billing and invoicing duties, adopting new technology solutions to help streamline processes, and more – all of which need to be addressed while keeping one eye on continually growing your business.

 In an age when scale matters more than ever, an insurance cluster group can provide your agency access to insurance carriers, insurance products and commissions that are often reserved for larger agencies, helping to deliver your agency growth.
 Membership requirements for insurance agency clusters vary, as do their fee structures.